 A handkerchief made with the original handmade lace will cost $50 or more.
 And one tablecloth took the women more than a year to make and can cost $500 or more.

 To catch a glimpse of the rich history of lace on the island, visit the lace museum or Museo del Merletto.
-They house laces that date back to the 17th century providing an overview of the history.
+It houses laces dating back to the 17th century and provides an overview of the history.

 DETAILS